Discrimination against intersex people: Physical integrity and bodily autonomy

-Rationales for medical intervention frequently focus on parental distress, or problematize future gender identity and sexuality, and subjective judgements are made about the acceptability of risk of future gender dysphoria.
+Medical decisions may be influenced by parental concerns, or problematize future gender identity and sexuality, and subjective judgements are made about the acceptability of risk of future gender dysphoria.
 Medical professionals have traditionally considered the worst outcomes after genital reconstruction in infancy to occur when the person develops a gender identity discordant with the sex assigned as an infant.
 Human rights institutions question such approaches as being "informed by redundant social constructs around gender and biology".

 Decision-making on any cancer and other physical risks may be intertwined with "normalizing" rationales.
 In a major Parliamentary report in Australia, published in October 2013, the Senate Community Affairs References committee was "disturbed" by the possible implications of current practices in the treatment of cancer risk.
 The committee stated: "clinical intervention pathways stated to be based on probabilities of cancer risk may be encapsulating treatment decisions based on other factors, such as the desire to conduct normalising surgery...
 Treating cancer may be regarded as unambiguously therapeutic treatment, while normalising surgery may not.
 Thus basing a decision on cancer risk might avoid the need for court oversight in a way that a decision based on other factors might not.
 The committee is disturbed by the possible implications of this..."

 Despite the naming of clinician statements as "consensus" statements, there remains no clinical consensus about the conduct of surgical interventions, nor their evidence base, surgical timing, necessity, type of surgical intervention, and degree of difference warranting intervention.
 Surgery may adversely impact physical sensation and capacity for intimacy; however, research has suggested that parents are willing to consent to appearance-altering surgeries even at the cost of later adult sexual sensation.
 Other research shows that parents may make different choices with non-medicalized information.
 Child rights experts suggest that parents have no right to consent to such treatments.